ifejibola/AGMEETING/documentation/reports/week-11.md

 ### Chester's Tasks
 - Worked on the content message page and updated routing
 - Created minutes for November 19 2021.

+### Garry's Tasks
+- Worked on the roll call page/component and updated routing
+- Made a minor change to the landing page login component, more styling changes needed